-Nursing as a Second Career is a support group for students who have chosen to go back to school for a second career or for those that may have even been a stay-athome parent.
+Nursing as a Second Career is a support group for students who have chosen to go back to school for a second career or for those who may have even been stay-at-home parents.
 Balancing school, work, and family can be stressful for students who are going back to school to begin a path to a new career.
 This group meets over lunch frequently and chats on a group Facebook page.